-Being within easy reach from many other European countries, Portugal has become a popular tourist destination in recent years, and rightly so.
+Being within easy reach from many other European countries, Portugal has become a popular travel destination in recent years, and rightly so.
 There are so many wonderful sites to see in this sunny country beyond the usual beaches and resorts.

 The Northern City of Guimarães